blbadger/blbadger.github.io/pendulum-map.md

 Waves are not observed for the linear map at any $\Delta t$ size (here at 0.9999):
 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/swirl_map_zoom.png)

-Even the the nonlinear pendulum system is eventually periodic: the attractor is a 1-dimensional circle in phase space for the parameters chosen above.
-Because the system is eventually periodic, it should not be sensitive to initial values.
+The collection of iterations in a ring suggests that the nonlinear pendulum system is eventually periodic: the attractor is a 1-dimensional circle in phase space for the parameters chosen above.
+Because the system is eventually periodic, it should not be sensitive to initial values as only aperiodic trajectories are sensitive to initial values (disregarding round-off error and approximation issues present in real-world computations).
 This can be checked for two values shifted by an  $0.00000001$ along the x-axis as follows:

 ```python
 #! python3